-Another aspect of politics in the Southwest on which these ex-cadres provide some detail is the career of the top man, 'Ta Mok.'
-A native of the Ang Tassom area near the border of Dambans 13 and 33, 'Mok' had been an Issarak and early supporter of the communists.
-During the war he was Deputy Secretary of the original Southwest under Chou Chet (although one informant said the positions were the reverse) and in charge of military affairs.
-After the split of West and Southwest he became Secretary of the latter with 'Ta Beth,' another military man, and the top officer in 'Tep's' chain of command, as Deputy.
-'Mok' had many daughters who married rising political and military cadres, thus expanding his power base; and as his men took over other zones following purges, his influence was extended until, as one man reported, he seemed to be, by 1978, de facto chief of the entire Southwest, West, and North.
-Certainly he is one of the most important figures in the surviving
+Another aspect of politics in the Southwest on which these ex-cadres provide some detail is the career of the top man, "Ta Mok."
+A native of the Ang Tassom area near the border of damban 13 and 33 "Mok" had been an Issarak and early supporter of the Communists.
+During the war he was deputy secretary of the original Southwest under Chou Chet (although one informant said the positions were the reverse) and in charge of military affairs.
+After the split of West and Southwest he became secretary of the latter with "Ta Beth," another military man, and the top officer in "Tep's" chain of command, as deputy.
+"Mok" had many daughters who married rising political and military cadres, thus expanding his power base; and as his men took over other zones following purges, his influence was extended until, as one man reported, he seemed to be, by 1978, de facto chief of the entire Southwest, West, and North.
+Certainly he is one of the most important figures in the surviving DK leadership.

-DK leadership.
 130